 It’s believed vitamin B6 helps with PMS because of its positive effects on specific neurotransmitters that are responsible for pain management in the brain as well as its ability to increase blood flow and manage hormones.
 It’s recommended for women who experience frequent PMS symptoms to take B complex vitamins regularly, especially in the 10 days before menstruating.

-Some evidence shows that taking vitamin B6 along with other minerals, including magnesium, may be able to prevent or treat kidney stones in certain populations.
-(20) Vitamin B6 is usually helpful in doing this in patients who are at an increased risk for kidney stones due to other illnesses.
+Some evidence shows that taking vitamin B6 along with other vitamins, including vitamin C, may be able to prevent or treat kidney stones in certain populations.
+Vitamin B6 is usually helpful in doing this in patients who are at an increased risk for kidney stones due to other illnesses.